“Which customer ordered the extra hot skinny Ethiopian Albino? Extra hot skinny Ethiopian Albino? Oh, here you go.”

-You’ve just read a word-for-word excerpt from a barista’s day at work.
-But what does that order even mean?
+You’ve just read a word-for-word excerpt from a barista serving drinks in a café.
+But what does that drinks order even mean?
 Let’s break it down:

 Extra hot: the milk has been steamed past its recommended temperature—a health and safety issue for baristas who risk being scalded, regardless of the effect on the coffee’s flavour.